MicrosoftDocs/learn/learn-pr/wwl-sci/mitigate-incidents-microsoft-365-defender/includes/13-configure-microsoft-365-defender-portal.md

 The Settings page lets you configure related Microsoft Defender products.
 The specific settings for the Defender products will be discussed in the related learning content.
-The primary setting for Microsoft 365 Defender are the notifications email configuration.
+The primary setting for Microsoft 365 Defender is the notifications email configuration.

 ## Types of Microsoft 365 Defender portal email notifications